loneyeti/snowscribe/memory-bank/progress.md

 1.  **Implement Outline Feature UI**: Design and build the user interface for the outlining feature based on the new data model (project synopses, scene outline descriptions, POV characters).
 2.  **API for Relationships**: Implement API endpoints for managing Scene Tags and Scene Characters (these are crucial for both manuscript and outline views).
+3.  **AI Service Integration**:
+    - Implement API Routes for managing AI Vendors, Models, and Prompts.
+    - Implement Data Access Layer functions for these entities.
+    - Begin integrating `snowgander` using the new data model.
-3.  **Authentication UI Refinements**: Refine error handling and user feedback for all auth flows.
+4.  **Authentication UI Refinements**: Refine error handling and user feedback for all auth flows.
-4.  **Implementation of other dashboard sections**: AI Assistant.
+5.  **Implementation of other dashboard sections**: AI Assistant (UI for interacting with AI features).
-5.  **UI/UX Refinements**: Continue improving general UI/UX, including chapter/scene metadata display.
+6.  **UI/UX Refinements**: Continue improving general UI/UX, including chapter/scene metadata display.

 ## Known Issues